pyvista/pyvista/CONTRIBUTING.rst

 Labels
 ~~~~~~

-The appropriate label will be added to pull request by CI.
+Appropriate labels will be added to pull requests by CI.
 This will
 be used for future release notes.
 CI will also verify that the necessary
 labels have been added.
-If CI doesn't add a label, please it manually.
+If CI doesn't add a label, please add it manually.
 The ``community-reviewed`` label is required for merging.
 This is added
 when there has been no reviewer action for one day since the last
-pull request action.
+approving review.
 This system is designed to give reviewers in all
 time zones a chance to review.

 Minor Release Steps